-This activity will improve motor skills, memory retention, and help memorize the sequence chosen for the day.
+This activity will improve motor skills, and memory retention, and help memorize the sequence chosen for the day.

 I think there is nothing more enjoyable than doing activities when you are trying to make learning fun for kindergarten students.
 Those little beginners of number sequencing do simple activities, which make the whole learning quite interesting.
 Number sequencing activities make the teaching pattern more learning-oriented and enhance the concept’s internalization capabilities of early learners.
 If you want to ditch books for something more relatable, activities are worth giving a try.

 An engineer, Maths expert, Online Tutor and animal rights activist.
 In more than 5+ years of my online teaching experience, I closely worked with many students struggling with dyscalculia and dyslexia.
 With the years passing, I learned that not much effort being put into the awareness of this learning disorder.
 Students with dyscalculia often misunderstood for having just a simple math fear.
 This is still an underresearched and understudied subject.
 I am also the founder of Smartynote -‘The notepad app for dyslexia’,